 Chaats are popular Indian street food that balance spicy and sweet perfectly to tickle your taste buds!
 Samosa chaat, a famous street food, can be easily made at home.

-Easy Mouth-Watering Samosa Chaat with Spiced Chana
+Quick Mouth-Watering Samosa Chaat with Spiced Chana

 Fresh fruits are the main ingredients of what is next on the snack list.
 The best part is this healthy Indian snack takes little effort.
 Just chop up some fruits and top with chaat masala and a few other common Indian spices.
 Your tangy chaat is ready!